AdobeDocs/experience-platform.en/help/destinations/guardrails.md

 solution: Experience Platform
 product: experience platform
 type: Documentation
-description: Learn about the default use and rate limits with regard to activation behavior.
+description: Learn more about the data activation default usage and rate limits.
 ---
 # Guardrails for activation data

-This page provides default use and rate limits with regard to activation behavior.
-When reviewing the following guardrails, it is assumed that you have correctly connected to destinations.
+This page provides default usage and rate limits with regard to activation behavior.
+When reviewing the following guardrails, it is assumed that you have correctly [connected to destinations](/help/destinations/ui/connect-destination.md).

 >[!NOTE]
 >
 >* Most customers do not exceed these default limits.
 If you would like to learn about custom limits, please contact your customer care representative.
 >* The limits outlined in this document are constantly being improved.
 Please check back regularly for updates.
 >* Depending on individual downstream limitations, some destinations might have tighter guardrails than the ones documented on this page.
-Make sure to also check the documentation page of the destination you are connecting and activating data to.
+Make sure to also check the [catalog](/help/destinations/catalog/overview.md) page of the destination you are connecting and activating data to.

 ## Limit types {#limit-types}

 There are two types of default limits within this document:

 * **Soft limit:** It is possible to go beyond a soft limit, however soft limits provide a recommended guideline for system performance.
 * **Hard limit:** A hard limit provides an absolute maximum.
+The Experience Platform UI or API does not allow you to go beyond this limit, or an error is returned if you go beyond this limit.

 ## Activation limits {#activation-limits}